lutzfischer/xiFDR/README.md

 xiFDR
 =====

+You can download the latest release of xiFDR **[here](https://www.rappsilberlab.org/software/xifdr/)**.
+The application can then be run by clicking on "startWindows", "startUnix" or "startMacOS". xiFDR is implemented as a java application and requires java 8 or above to run.

 xiFDR is an application for estimating false discovery rates (FDRs) in crosslinking mass spectrometry.
 It filters crosslinked peptide spectra matches (CSMs) to a list of identifications and derives associated confidence values.

 It performs a generic FDR calculations for CSMs and resulting peptide pairs, crosslinks and protein pairs.
 It complies with the standards for data reporting set by the HUPO proteomics standards initiative and can output results in .mzIdentML 1.2.0 format for deposition in databases.
 It is search engine-agnostic and can therefore perform FDR filtering on results from [xiSEARCH](https://github.com/Rappsilber-Laboratory/xisearch) but also other crosslinking MS search engines.
 The output can then be directly uploaded to [xiView.org](https://xiview.org/xiNET_website/index.php) for spectral analysis, network visualization and mapping to structures.

-You can download the latest release of xiFDR from https://www.rappsilberlab.org/software/xifdr/ . xiFDR is implemented as a java application and requires java 8 or above to run.

 For questions regarding usage of xiFDR, please open a [discussion](https://github.com/Rappsilber-Laboratory/XiSearch/discussions).